MaxGruebmeyer/info1-sweeper/README.md

 ## Building & running

+### Building via Taskfile

+The recommended way to build our project is via our project's [Taskfile](https://taskfile.dev/).

+- For Windows: Run `task build-windows` (not yet implemented)
+- For Linux: Run `task build-linux`
+- For MacOS: `task build-linux` should run on Mac as well.
+However this has not yet been tested yet due to a lack of Macs on our team.
+You might need to comment out the `platform: [linux]` line in the `build-linux` task in the `Taskfile.yml`, but apart from that it should work.

+All of the above build to `./bin`, where you can find the executable `./bin/minesweeper.out`, which you can use to run the program.

+#### Open Taskfile Todos

+- TODO (GM): Implement & test Windows build
+- TODO (GM): Find someone with a mac to test build-linux!
+- TODO (GM): Implement a run task!

+### Building via Bash Script

-If you have access to Bash you can compile the whole project by running `./compile.sh` which builds to `./bin`.
+Alternatively, if you have access to Bash you can compile the whole project by running `./compile.sh` which also builds to `./bin`.
 Afterwards execute `./bin/minesweeper.out` to run the program.

+### Building by hand

-If you do not have access to bash you will have to build the files by yourself.
+If you do not want to use our Taskfile (or are on an unsupported OS) and do not have access to bash you will have to build everything by yourself with a C-Compiler of your choice.

-TODO (GM): Introduce Taskfile for os-independent builds!
+If you're unsure how to do so a look into `compile.sh` might provide some guidance.

 ## Architecture choices